 Are you creating the resources or hiring people to do it?
 The cost can be a few bucks to thousands of dollars per tool.
 So I suggest you should start small.

 Think about 100 videos as 2 videos per week for one year.
-You can hire people to create those even if you have a tight budget.
+You can hire people to create those even with a tight budget.

 Where to find video creators at affordable prices:

-Always think about stuff that will make them visit your page because of the amount of valuable stuff they are getting for free.
+Always think about stuff that will make them visit your page because of the valuable stuff they get for free.
 In business, you have to keep appearing when your customer needs your products.
 But it must be for a good purpose.